Suborganisation identifier as a defining specifier in the Incomes Register

 Suborganisation identifier in the Suomi.fi e-Authorisations service

 In the Suomi.fi e-Authorisations service, the suborganisation identifier is added as the authorisation code's defining specifier in connection with the authorisation process.
-The suborganisation identifier is connected to the authorisation code “Reporting earnings payment data” or “Browsing earnings payment data”.
-The identifier is part of the mandate granted.
+The suborganisation identifier is connected to the authorisation code 'Reporting earnings payment data' or 'Browsing earnings payment data'.
+The identifier is part of the authorisation granted.

 Format of suborganisation identifier

 The format of the suborganisation identifier must comply with the schema requirements of the Incomes Register.
 Letters and numbers can be used in the identifier on the basis of the default character encoding for XML, UTF-8.
 The identifier must not contain the Byte Order Mark (BOM) character.
 The following special characters must not be used: &, <, >, ', ", -- (double hyphen), /*, &#.
 In the Katso service, the suborganisation identifier can contain only numbers.